Release

 Learn more about Business Verification.

 You must switch your app to Live mode before it can request App Review approved permissions from app users who do not have a role on it, and before approved features will be active for those users.
-However, you should not switch to Live mode until all of the permissions and features that your app requires have been approved, and not before you have completed Business Verification or Individual Verification, if required to do so.
+However, you should not switch to Live mode until all of the permissions and features that your app requires have been approved, and not before you have completed Business Verification if required to do so.
 If you switch your app to Live mode prematurely, your app will be unable to request unapproved permission from app users, and any unapproved permissions will be inactive.

 Consumer apps behave a little differently because they also rely on access levels.
 Consumer apps in Live mode cannot request permissions with Standard Access from app users who do not have a role on them, and features with Standard Access will be inactive for these users.